ReviewETF Logo

 12-month yield

-The yield difference (2.3% vs 1.6%) largely reflects timing — BGBL is newer and its distribution pattern is still establishing.
-Both funds receive the same underlying dividends from the same companies.
-The lower stated yield doesn't mean BGBL earns less — it retains more within the fund, which shows up in unit price growth instead.
+The yield gap (~1.8% vs ~1.5%) largely reflects timing of accruals and BGBL still building its income runrate.
+Both funds receive the same underlying dividends from the same companies — the lower stated BGBL yield doesn't mean it earns less, it just retains slightly more inside the fund (which shows up as marginally higher unit-price growth).

 Track Record

-The question is whether you're comfortable with a shorter track record.
-The back-test data is strong and the live performance since launch closely tracks VGS.
-But some investors prefer the certainty of a decade-long live track record.
+The honest question is: are you comfortable with a 3-year live track record?
+The back-test is strong, the live returns track VGS closely, and the index itself is a known quantity.
+But some investors still prefer the certainty of an 11-year live record.

 The Verdict

-For new money, BGBL is the rational choice on fees.
-It charges less than half the fee of VGS, holds essentially the same companies, and has performed in line since launch.
-On a $100K investment over 30 years, the fee saving compounds to $46K.
+For new money in 2026, BGBL is the rational choice on fees.
+It charges less than half what VGS charges, holds essentially the same companies, has matched or marginally beaten VGS every comparable period since launch, and now distributes quarterly.
+On a $100K investment over 30 years, the fee saving compounds to $46,000.

 For existing VGS holders, don't sell to switch.
-Selling triggers a capital gains tax event that likely costs more than the fee saving, especially if you've held VGS for years with significant unrealised gains.
-The 0.10% fee difference doesn't justify a CGT hit.
+Selling triggers a capital gains tax event that almost always costs more than the fee saving — especially if you have multiple years of embedded gains.
+The 0.10% fee difference does not justify a CGT hit.
+Add new money into BGBL and hold the VGS you already own.

 VGS still wins on: